-Apple Watch battery life tips
+22 Apple Watch tips to improve battery life

-Keep in mind the goal here is not to disable as many features as possible.
+Important: Keep in mind the goal here is not to disable as many features as possible.
 The goal is to be aware of the different ways you can save battery depending on your Apple Watch usage.

-Adjust screen brightness
+1. Adjust screen brightness

-The OLED display of Apple Watch provides great black levels with minimal power management, but it still needs power, and the brighter your screen is, the more it will require.
+The OLED display of the Apple Watch provides great black levels with minimal power management, but it still needs power, and the brighter your screen is, the more it will require.
 One obvious way to remedy this is to lower the brightness of the screen.
 You can adjust the screen brightness directly from the device or from the companion app by going to Settings > Display & Brightness.
 Note that there are only three levels of brightness.

-Use a darker watch face
+2. Use a darker watch face

 Black pixels require much less energy than other colors on OLED displays, which probably explains why there is so much black across the Apple Watch user interface.
 One simple way to save battery life is to use watch faces with as much black as possible.
 The more black you have, the more battery you can retain.
 So that cute Mickey Mouse watch face you’ve been showing all your friends, it’s likely costing you a few battery points every day.

-Use complications that don’t ping your location or require updates
+4. Use complications that don’t ping your location or require updates

 Some complications (also known as watch face features) may require to ping your location to provide updated data.
 While the impact is probably minimal, it can add up quickly if you have several of these features on your watch face.
 Complications that may ping your location are the Moon Phase, Weather, and Sunrise/Sunset.
 In addition, note that the Stocks complication doesn’t ping your location but pulls updated data from your iPhone, which can also impact your battery life.

-Lower or mute sounds
+5. Lower or mute sounds

-Reduce haptic feedback
+6. Reduce haptic feedback

-Be conservative with notifications
+7. Be conservative with notifications

 Apple Watch is a great way to stay in touch, but it can become a distraction if you have too many notifications set up to be pushed from your iPhone to your wrist.
 Even worse, these distractions can have a negative impact on your battery.
 On the Watch app on iPhone, go to the Notifications tab and turn off everything you don’t need.
 Not only this will improve your battery life, but it will also keep you more focused.

-Turn DND on if you don’t need timely alerts
+8. Turn DND on if you don’t need timely alerts

-Hey Siri is a great feature that feels like it was made for Apple Watch, but it is also one that is constantly listening to you when the screen is on, one mAh at a time.
+“Hey Siri” is a great feature that feels like it was made for Apple Watch, but it is also one that is constantly listening to you when the screen is on, one mAh at a time.
 Some users have reported greatly improved battery simply by turning it off, which can be done from Settings > Siri on your Apple Watch.
 Doing so will seriously amputate the usefulness of your watch, but sometimes you gotta do what you gotta do.

-Turn off wrist raise
+10. Turn off wrist raise

-Delete apps you don’t use
+11. Delete apps you don’t use

 Now that the novelty has worn off, it’s time to do a little Spring cleaning on your Home screen.
-Take a few minutes to figure out what apps you really need, and those you don’t.
+Take a few minutes to figure out what apps you really need and those you don’t.
 Even if you don’t use them that much, there may be data transfer between the apps on iPhone and on the watch, leading to slow battery drain.

-Use Power Saving Mode during workouts
+12. Use Power Saving Mode during workouts

 During workouts, you can turn on Power Saving Mode to disable the heart rate sensor, which is one of the most power-demanding features on your Apple Watch.
 To do this, go to the Watch app on your iPhone > Workout, and turn on Power Saving Mode.
 The downside is that calorie burn calculation may not be as accurate when the heart rate sensor is off.

-Stop sending your heart beat
+13. Stop sending your heartbeat

-Just like measuring your heart beat during workouts is a power hungry feature, sending your heart beat to your friends can have an impact on your battery level at the end of the day.
-The fix here is simple: just refrain from sending your heart beat to friends.
-It’s creepy and it drains your battery.
+Just like measuring your heartbeat during workouts is a power-hungry feature, sending your heartbeat to your friends can have an impact on your battery level at the end of the day.
+The fix here is simple: just refrain from sending your heartbeat to friends.
+It’s creepy, and it drains your battery.

-Disable heart rate and fitness tracking altogether
+14. Disable heart rate and fitness tracking altogether

-We’ve established that heart rate monitoring can be demanding on your battery, and so it fitness tracking, the feature that uses your body movements to determine step count and fitness level.
+We’ve established that heart rate monitoring can be demanding on your battery, and so is fitness tracking, the feature that uses your body movements to determine step count and fitness level.
 The good news is, if you aren’t really using your watch for health and fitness purposes, then you can disable those two features.
-On your iPhone, go the Watch app > Privacy, then turn off Heart Rate and Fitness Tracking.
+On your iPhone, go to the Watch app > Privacy, then turn off Heart Rate and Fitness Tracking.

-Turn off automatic app downloads
+15. Turn off automatic app downloads

-In the same way that iOS introduced various animations, Watch OS is packed with subtle motions that aim at improving the visual experience of the software.
+In the same way that iOS introduced various animations, watchOS is packed with subtle motions that aim at improving the visual experience of the software.
 The problem is all these little animations add up and can take a toll on your battery life in the long run.
-You can turn this off by going to the Watch app on your iPhone, Accessibility > Reduce Motion > Off.
-This setting also has other side effects, such as resizing all your Home screen icons.
+You can turn this off by going to the Watch app on your iPhone > Accessibility > Reduce Motion > Off.
+This setting also has other side effects, such as resizing all your Home Screen icons.

-Just like various motions were added in iOS and made their way to watchOS, transparency is also a big part of the overall design language used on Apple watch.
+Just like various motions were added in iOS and made their way to watchOS, transparency is also a big part of the overall design language used on the Apple Watch.
 And just like motion can decrease your battery, transparency, to a smaller extend, will as well.
-You can turn that off by going to Accessibility > Reduce Transparency > Off on the Watch app on your iPhone.
+You can turn that off by going to the Watch app > Accessibility > Reduce Transparency.

-Avoid playing games
+18. Avoid playing games

 We’re approaching the obvious tips zone here, but it needs to be stated as some sort of reminder.
-There is a handful of games available for Apple Watch, and these things will just suck the life out of your battery in less time than it takes for you to answer a Trivia Crack question.
+There is a handful of games available for the Apple Watch, and these things will just suck the life out of your battery in less time than it takes for you to answer a Trivia Crack question.
 I’m guilty of it too of course, but I try to limit my usage of games unless I have 3 minutes to myself and let my iPhone on the coffee table.
 You know, the Trivia Crack emergency.

-Take it easy on calls
+19. Take it easy on calls

-Take it easy on music streaming
+20. Take it easy on music streaming

 After phone calls, streaming music via Bluetooth to a wireless headset is the worst thing you can do to your battery, according to Apple.
 If you have your iPhone handy, simply stream the music over Bluetooth from the phone to the headset.
 Even doing so, you’ll still be able to control what music is playing from your watch, but it won’t take the battery hit that comes with it.

-Get in Power Reserve mode
+21. Get in Power Reserve mode

-Reboot from time to time
+22. Reboot from time to time

-If you’re experiencing what appears to be abnormal battery drain on your Apple Watch, remember that this device is basically a miniature computer, and like every computer out there, it actually helps to sometimes reboot it.
+If you’re experiencing what appears to be an abnormal battery drain on your Apple Watch, remember that this device is basically a miniature computer, and like every computer out there, it actually helps to sometimes reboot it.
 Even if you don’t see any battery problem, it’s actually not a bad idea to reboot from time to time.
 To restart, simply press and hold the side button to power off, then press and hold again to boot it up.